Mt. Bachelor, Oregon

 |Number of visits

 We drove up to Bend shortly after the New Year holiday to take advantage of a great lodging deal and of snow that was falling in Oregon but not on California early in the 2009/2010 season.
 Skiing Mt.
 Bachelor in January is a big risk weather-wise though, and we did run into some rain and wind.

 Mt.
-Bachelor is a pretty unique place, with runs and lifts cascading off an extinct volcanic cone spanning about 120-degrees of the cone.
+Bachelor is a pretty unique place, with runs and lifts cascading off an extinct volcanic cone spanning all 360 degrees of the cone.
 The top of the mountain is served by one lift that is often closed due to bad weather.
-So most of the action is on the 5 high-speed quads on the lower flanks that top out about 1,000 ft lower.
+So most of the action is on the 6 high-speed quads on the lower flanks that top out about 1,000 ft lower.
 This still gives adequate vertical to work with since the total vertical drop is 3,365.

 The Northwest express has over 2,300 ft of vertical, and was our favorite chair.
 That has some of the steeper terrain available on the lower mountain, with a couple of groomed black runs.
 The vertical becomes less on each chair as you go further around the mountain to the east, so we spent most of our time on Northwest, Outback, and Pine Marten chairs.

 Bachelor has something for everyone, but the main attraction for most will be the large variety of long intermediate runs winding through the thick woods on the lower mountain.
 Long after our visit in 2010 they added the Cloudchaser lift which added even more intermediate runs.
 This place is intermediate heaven!

 The Summit Express is open when the weather is good, which was the case for our first day.
 All the terrain is open with no trees.
 So navigating can be challenging if you don’t know the area and if there is any type of visibility issues going on.
 The terrain is very interesting with some chutes and plenty of large snow fields that stay fresh.